Software-Development-Guidelines/CMSchangelog/ABOUT.md

 # Support or Contact

-Having trouble with PHP CMS Versioning?
+Having trouble with Explicit Changelog?
 Check out our [issues](https://github.com/Software-Development-Guidelines/CMSchangelog/issues)pages or [contact me](https://www.linkedin.com/in/antonio-devis-lopez/) and we’ll help you sort it out.

 ---